 In 2016, the AANI approved pilot process changes to encourage more rapid development of measures with a continuous opportunity for updates.
-In 2017, the AANI launched two projects for headache and epilepsy seating small Work Groups of 11-13 individuals for two-year terms.
-These projects will be led by a content chair and a methodological chair, who is a non-voting Work Group member.
-Work Groups will meet virtually, sharing responsibilities equally during an initial update of the measurement sets.
-Following final Work Group approvals of these updates, the Work Group will continue to meet virtually every six months to review the evidence base, measure testing and use data if available, and measure development efforts by others in the field.
-The Work Group shall assist in development of additional quality improvement resources to supplement the initial release of updated measurement sets.
-See Appendix B Process Flow.
+Over time, this pilot has proven successful for meeting measure development needs.
+In 2017, the AANI launched two projects for headache and epilepsy, seating small work groups of 11-13 individuals for two-year terms.
+These projects will be led by a content chair and a facilitator chair, who is a non-voting work group member.
+Work groups will meet virtually, sharing responsibilities equally during an initial update of the measurement sets.
+Following final work group approvals of these updates, the work group will continue to meet virtually every six months to review the evidence base, measure testing and use data if available, and measure development efforts by others in the field.
+The work group shall assist in development of additional quality improvement resources to supplement the initial release of updated measurement sets.
+See Appendix B: Standing Work Group Process Map.

-Work Group members are seated for two-year terms and are representatives of associations/organizations.
-If a Work Group member requests to resign prior to the end of their term, the nominating organization will be contacted to assist in identification of a replacement.
-The Work Group members will serve up to three terms with rotating membership to ensure Work Group stability and measure exposure.
+Work group members are seated for two-year terms and are representatives of associations/organizations.
+If a work group member requests to resign prior to the end of their term, the nominating organization will be contacted to assist in identification of a replacement.
+The work group members will serve up to three terms with rotating membership to ensure work group stability and measure exposure.

-QMS will continue to roll out standing Work Groups to other major disease states are planned for a total of nine standing groups.
-Work Groups are planned for:
+QMS will continue to roll out standing work groups to other major disease states for a total of nine standing groups.
+Work groups that have been established and that are planned for include: